forprojectonly/1015MiniProject-Team6_B134-/README.md

 **Insights**

-In general, the poor performance of the models are likely not due to the appropriateness of the model, but rather the definition of our problem.
+In general, the poor performances of the models are likely not due to the appropriateness of the model, but rather the definition of our problem.
 We chose a narrow definition of our problem statement, restricting us to audio features of the music.
 Our results show that audio features are poorly correlated to a song's popularity.

 Such a result, while disappointing, is understandable.